ssveitch/draft-kemeleon/draft-veitch-kemeleon.md

 The use of Elligator and related Hash-to-Curve {{RFC9380}} algorithms are ubiquitous in DH-based protocols where DH shares are required to be encoded as, and look indistinguishable from, random bytestrings.
 For example, applications using Elligator include protocols used for censorship circumvention in Tor {{OBFS4}}, password-authenticated key exchange (PAKE) protocols {{?CPACE=I-D.irtf-cfrg-cpace}} {{?OPAQUE=I-D.irtf-cfrg-opaque}}, and private set intersection (PSI) {{?ECDH-PSI=I-D.ecdh-psi}}.

-For the post-quantum transition, an analogous encoding for (ML-)KEM public keys and ciphertexts to random bytestrings is required.
+For the post-quantum transition, an analogous encoding for (ML-)KEM encapsulation keys and ciphertexts to random bytestrings is required.
-This document specifies such an encoding, Kemeleon, for ML-KEM public keys and ciphertexts.
+This document specifies such an encoding, Kemeleon, for ML-KEM encapsulation keys and ciphertexts.
-Kemeleon was introduced in {{GSV24}} for building an (post-quantum) "obfuscated" KEM whose public keys and ciphertexts are indistinguishable from random.
+Kemeleon was introduced in {{GSV24}} for building an (post-quantum) "obfuscated" KEM whose encapsulation keys and ciphertexts are indistinguishable from random.
 Beyond the original construction, this document additionally specifies variants that avoid the encoding failing or the use of large integer computations, or allow for a deterministic encoding.
-Aside from these variants, it is notable that the Kemeleon encodings of public keys results in smaller representations than in the original ML-KEM specification.
+Aside from these variants, it is notable that the Kemeleon encodings of encapsulation keys results in smaller representations than in the original ML-KEM specification.

 # Conventions and Definitions {#conventions}